space-wizards/docs/src/en/general-development/tips/config-file-reference.md

 ## CVar reference

-if you want to find a reference of all CVars available in the game/engine, your best bet is to check the game and engine code: [`CCVars.cs` for Space Station 14](https://github.com/space-wizards/space-station-14/blob/master/Content.Shared/CCVar/CCVars.cs), [`CVars.cs` for Robust](https://github.com/space-wizards/RobustToolbox/blob/master/Robust.Shared/CVars.cs).
+if you want to find a reference of all CVars available in the game/engine, your best bet is to check the game and engine code: [`CCVars.<category>.cs` for Space Station 14](https://github.com/space-wizards/space-station-14/blob/master/Content.Shared/CCVar), [`CVars.cs` for Robust](https://github.com/space-wizards/RobustToolbox/blob/master/Robust.Shared/CVars.cs).
 It should be pretty easy to read.

 ## Ways of specifying CVars